-About six weeks after the petition is filed, the trustee will hold a meeting of creditors.
+About six weeks after the petition is filed, the trustee will hold the meeting of creditors.
 You will need to attend that meeting, but don’t worry—I will be there with you, and you will be completely prepared to avoid any surprises.
 It isn’t a test, and only very rarely do creditors show up.
 Most of the time, the meeting of creditors lasts less than five minutes, and we even send you a list of the common questions that are asked beforehand!
 Right now, all meetings are conducted by Zoom or telephone, so you don't even need to leave your home.

 About a month after the meeting of creditors, is the Confirmation Hearing (although often we usually work matters out with the trustee to avoid your having to appear in Court).
 At the Confirmation Hearing, we ask the Court to approve your Chapter 13 Plan.
 If your Chapter 13 Plan is approved, so long as you make your monthly trustee payments, you're fine.
 If it isn't approved the first time, we submit an Amended Plan, and have a new Confirmation Hearing.
 Again, right now most Court hearings, including Confirmation Hearings, are conducted by Zoom.

-Even pre-Covid, the vast majority of my Chapter 13 clients never see the inside of courtroom (except for my DC clients, where the meeting of creditors was held in a small courtroom, without a judge).
+Even pre-Covid, the vast majority of my Chapter 13 clients never saw the inside of courtroom (except for my DC clients, where the meeting of creditors was held in a small courtroom, without a judge).

 A successful Chapter 13 bankruptcy involves filing a Plan and sticking to the Plan.
 Simple, right?
 Not necessarily, because the majority of Chapter 13 bankruptcy cases are filed without a lawyer or with a lawyer who believes that his or her involvement ends when the Plan is confirmed.